zzzprojects/docs/learnentityframeworkcore.com/pages/model/index.md

 description: An Entity Framework model is a conceptual model of an application's domain.
 The domain includes all topics relevant to the problem-solving areas of interest to the application users.
 canonical: /model
 status: Published
-lastmod: 2023-02-15
+lastmod: 2025-07-13
 ---

 # EF Core Model

 An EF Core model is a conceptual model of an application's domain.
-The domain includes all topics relevant to the problem-solving areas of interest to the application users.
+The domain includes all topics relevant to the problem-solving areas of interest to the application's users.
 The model includes data and can also include behavior.
 Typically, models for CRUD applications don't tend to incorporate a lot of behavior.

 Models are expressed as a collection of classes written in C#.
 Each class represents an _entity_ (a.k.a. business object, domain object) within the application domain.